kima-finance/web3-exercise/README.md

 1. When the broker clicks `execute`:
     1. The Broker sends the MyStock units they received from the seller to the buyer address.
     1. The broker sends the USDX units they received from the buyer to the seller.
-    1. When both transctions finish, the 2 hashes of the transactions are shown (each as a link to a blockchain explorer).
+    1. When both transactions finish, the 2 hashes of the transactions are shown (each as a link to a blockchain explorer).
     1. The transaction status changes to "finalized".

 ### End result